 This exercise can be done by combining regular chin-ups and leg raises so that your toes are getting to the bar.
 While on the bar, lift your legs upwards as a means to touch the bar with your toes.
 It is an undoubtedly challenging exercise that requires time to master.
 A quick tip would be to add some swinging motion as you’re switching from the chin-up to the leg raise.
 Such body momentum can help in performing the exercise in the beginning, however we recommend lowering back down and touching the floor with your toes as a reset before making the switch, thus activating your muscles more.

 Frontlever & backlever on a chin-up bar

-If you want to add some more spice to your workout exercise you can try doing front and backlevers on a chin-up bar.
+If you want to add some more spice to your workout exercise you can try doing front and backlevers on a wall mounted chin-up bar.
 For a frontlever, your starting position should be an inverted hang on the bar.
 Using an underhand grip, slowly lift your legs up.
 The challenging part is to slowly lower your body back down by keeping yourself balanced on the bar, using your shoulders for balancing out the weight from your legs.